 I love my cameras, my gear, computers and Photoshop.
 It's my world.
 I love learning new techniques, experimenting.
 I love looking for the right light, the right angle, the right moment.

 ..... the moment that laughs.....

 It starts with my camera in hand.
 It ends with my digital dark room.
 And then I smile.

 I am a Nikon girl.
-My first Nikon was a Nikon D50, later I upgraded to Nikon D90 and later D800.
-Now I shoot Nikon D4s and Nikon Df.
-I have, according to my husband, too many lenses.
-But I love them all.
-And he must love me because he willingly supplies my gear lust. ;)
+My first Nikon was a Nikon D50, later I upgraded to Nikon D90 and later D800 and even a D4s.

-I edit with Adobe Lightroom and Photoshop CC.
-I also occasionally use OnOne PhotoSuite Pro and Alienskin Exposure.
+I edit with Adobe Lightroom and Photoshop CC and Alienskin Exposure.

-I continually fill my need for education via Creative Live, Craftsy, Flickr and 500px.
+I continually fill my need for education via internet.
 And books.
-Lots of books.
+Lots and lots of books.